 In the end, use the Golden Rule: Don’t use others as your dumping ground for unwanted gifts, only regift if the gift choice would be something you would actually grant them as a normal corporate gift in the first place!

-Looking for some Corporate Gifts for your company needs?
+Looking for some Corporate Gifts in Singapore for your company needs?
 Come browse Edmaro’s website today!
 We’re certain you’ll find something that you like.